Managing Electronic Component Obsolescence With a Unified Data Solution

 Printed Circuit Design and Lifecycle Management in Altium 365

-Altium 365 solves all these component management problems and many more by integrating within Altium Designer.
+Altium 365 solves all these component management problems and many more by integrating with Altium Designer.
 Component sourcing data and lifecycle data are available within Altium Designer via the Altium 365 platform, and this same data is available through your web browser.
-In addition, you can store, share, and collaborate through the cloud thanks to Altium 365, the industry’s only complete data sharing and management solution that integrates with Altium Designer.
+In addition, you can store, share, and collaborate through the cloud thanks to Altium 365, the industry's only complete data sharing and management solution that integrates with Altium Designer.

 About Author